 I was in a taxi on my way to the TV3 studios.
 It was 5am on a cold November morning in 2014, and I was about to appear on the channel’s breakfast TV show, Ireland AM.
 The driver and I were laughing about the fact that I was about to go on live television to discuss getting a vasectomy, and how completely ridiculous it was.
 As we neared the industrial estate in Walkinstown where TV3 have their studios, he offered his final thought on vasectomies; a friend of his got one a few years before, and when word got out, all the women in the office were after him.
 That said, he added, his friend worked in the public sector, and sher ‘they’re all at it in there’.
 “Must be the boredom,” he concluded.

 It’s a fairly common trope – that there is some sort of dolce vita to be had in the public sector, where they laze about all day enjoying bacchanalian orgies to kill some time until their enormous pensions kick in.
 I never really thought about the taxi driver’s comments until 12 months later, when I found myself working in the public sector, specifically in a very large, very busy hospital.
 My work in both the emergency department and the outpatients department was a pedal to the metal, full throttle affair.
-After three years working in the Irish health service, I can say this with absolute certainty – if there is an easy job to be found in anywhere, it definitely isn’t in the HSE.
+After three years working in the Irish health service, I can say this with absolute certainty – if there is an easy job to be found anywhere in the public sector, it definitely isn’t in the HSE.

 I would advocate anyone to consider a career in the public sector – you work hard, and if you come in at the bottom level of the lowest grade, your pay is a not-too-impressive 21.5kPA.
 But it goes up in annual increments, as it does across all grades, and you have a stability and security that you will rarely find in any job.
 In my previous work with the newspaper, I was lacking much of what I found in the HSE – security, meaning, and an opportunity to progress.
 And lo, progress is exactly what I did this year, and I am now a B2B communications professional.
 Outta my goddam way, world.